Horseplay (2003 film)

 Horseplay is a 2003 Australian Comedy drama film, written & directed by Stavros Kazantzidis and co-written & produced by Allanah Zitserman, starring Abbie Cornish and Marcus Graham.
 The film is set around the famous Melbourne Cup horse race, in Melbourne, Australia.
 The film was released on 22 May 2003.

 Plot

 Lovable rogue Max Mackendrick dreams about winning big on the Melbourne Cup.
 Set in the colourful world of horseracing, Horseplay follows the chaotic life of a wannabe horse trainer as he deals with the turf, the ladies and everyone else out to get him.

+Max is married to Alicia, daughter of a horse trainer.
+He is banned from a race track.
+In order to raise some money, he fixes a raise by having the wife of a jockey kidnapped.